jitsi/docker-jitsi-meet/README.md

 `JIGASI_HEALTH_CHECK_INTERVAL` | Interval of healthcheck in milliseconds | 300000
-`DISABLE_HTTPS` | Disable HTTPS, this can be useful if TLS connections are going to be handled outside of this setup | 1 `ENABLE_HTTP_REDIRECT` | Redirects HTTP traffic to HTTPS | 1
+`DISABLE_HTTPS` | Disable HTTPS, this can be useful if TLS connections are going to be handled outside of this setup | 1 `ENABLE_HTTP_REDIRECT` | Redirects HTTP traffic to HTTPS | 1 `LOG_LEVEL` | Controls which logs are output from prosody and associated modules | info

 ### Running on a LAN environment